 As I reflected, I realised that ‘how he did it’ was possibly not as remarkable as the fact that he had done it, and that he was confirming the role of loving care in learning.
 Dood’s a dog and he has accomplished this skill with such ease because of the tenderness I was bringing to this task, and to him, every night for a week.
 He appreciated that and so could then master this skill, one of loving self-care, all by himself, under this shared impulse of warmth, tenderness and care.

 Now, if a mere dog can master such an unlikely skill simply because of the care he felt, how important is loving care in supporting the learning of our children in schools?

 I would say it is foundational and I question what we are all missing out on by not having care, love and tenderness as integral to our education system.
 What effect would this level of connection and inspiration have on the student–teacher relationship and so, ultimately, on learning and on the quality of ambient energy in schools?

 Thank you, Dood, for providing this lesson in loving care.

-Dedicated to Serge Benhayon, who always makes life about Love and Truth and who constantly reflects what true education is and what is possible through loving care.
+Dedicated to all those who make life about Love and Truth and who reflect what true education is and what is possible through loving care.